 Support CRM Integration

 By integrating video right into your customer support software (CSS) or customer relationship management (CRM) system, you can connect users with the videos that can solve their problems most easily and directly.

 Agents can create and share videos from support responses, automatically tie videos to customer case records, and trigger further actions.
 For example, if a customer only watches a part of a support video, agents can be notified to reach out to provide further help.
 Alternatively, if a customer watches a support video and indicates that it resolved their issue, they can provide feedback without leaving the video and automatically close the support ticket.

 Video analytics gives you a look into what is and isn’t working for your support strategy.

 With emails, portals, and PDFs, you send the content to the user and hope for the best.
-But with the right video analytics solution, you can see how much of each video a user views, as well as where they’re pausing and rewatching.
+But with the right video analytics solution, you can see how much of each video a user views and where they’re pausing and rewatching.

 Analytics also lets you continually optimize your entire team’s performance.
-As agents create, send, and save videos, your team can review what worked, what didn’t, and see where they can improve.
+As agents create, send, and save videos, your team can review what worked and what didn’t and see where they can improve.